Texas Tree Trails©

 Our State TreePecan (Juglandaceae Carya illinoinensis ) Adopted in 1919.
 The pecan is a large tree native to North America.
 It bears sweet edible nuts, deep brown in color, that range from 1 to 2 inches in length.

-The mature pecan tree is usually 70 to 100 feet tall, as shown above, but can grow as tall as 150 feet and higher.
-The native pecan trees shown are estimated to be over 150 years old.
-Their trunks are more than three feet in diameter.
+The mature pecan tree is usually 70 to 100 feet tall, as many are in local parks, but can grow as tall as 150 feet and higher in the open field.
+The native pecan trees shown in our database are estimated to be over 150 years old.
+Their trunks can grow to more than three feet in diameter!

 Texas is the largest producer of native pecans, and is second only to Georgia in the production of hybrid (orchard grown) varieties.
 The pecan became the Texas state tree by act of the Texas Legislature in 1919.
 Governor James Hogg favored the tree so much that he requested that one be planted at his gravesite.

 Chapter 97 (Senate Bill No. 317), 36th Legislature, Regular Session (1919) p.
-234 Pecan (Carya illinoensis) is one of the better-known pecan hickories.
+234 Pecan (Carya illinoensis) is one of the better-known pecan-hickories.
 It is also called sweet pecan and in its range where Spanish is spoken, nogal morado or nuez encarcelada.
-The early settlers who came to America found pecans growing over wide areas.
+The early settlers who came to America found the pecan growing over wide areas.
 These native pecans were and continue to be highly valued as sources of new varieties and as stock for selected clones.
-Besides the commercial edible nut that it produces, the pecan provides food for wildlife.
-Pecans are an excellent multipurpose tree for the home landscape by providing a source of nuts, furniture-grade wood and esthetic value.
+Besides the commercial edible nut that it produces, the pecan provides food for many varieties of wildlife.
+Pecans are an excellent multipurpose tree for the home landscape by providing a source of nuts, furniture-grade wood and landscaping esthetic value.

 Leaf: Alternate, pinnately compound with 9 to 15 finely serrate and often curved leaflets, 12 to 18 inches long.